koanyan5028/koanyan5028/README.md

 - 👀 I’m interested in Java.
 - 🌱 I’m currently learning C++ and DirectX.
 - 💞️ I’m not interested in collaboration.
 - 📫 How to reach me ...
 Go to Gensokyo and find blue cat youkai.
-It's may be me.
+It might be me.

 <!---
 koanyan5028/koanyan5028 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.